jaadt7/SPARSKIT2_F95/README.md

 To use the fully refactored version, simply type in make in you CLI and the static library will be compiled.
 To run the tests, you can simply type ./run_tests.sh .
 You might need to chage the executable permissions for the bash script after cloning the repository so it would run.

+# Available routines
+The README found in src/libary contains the list of routines and functionality coded in each source file

 Authors
 -------